Analyzing Multiagent Interactions in Traffic Scenes via Topological Braids: Abstracting Driving Interactions as Topological Braids

 \subsection{Computational Properties of the Representation}

 To highlight the possible computational benefits arising from the summarization of traffic episodes into braids, we study the runtime of enumerating modes of coordination as topological braids in comparison to enumerating Cartesian trajectories.
 Consider a traffic episode of $H$ timesteps, involving $n$ agents.
 Each agent has $\pazocal{T}$ options of routes to follow and $\pazocal{U}$ actions to take at every timestep.
 We assume that there is at most one agent per lane, i.e., $n\leq\pazocal{T}$.
-The horizon of the execution is long, and thus $n<<H$.
-Further, $\pazocal{U}$ is a realistically rich space of controls, and thus $n<<\pazocal{U}$, $H << \pazocal{U}$ and $\pazocal{T} << \pazocal{U}$.
-Finally, agents are goal-driven and thus they will cross paths with each other at most once.
+The horizon of the execution is long, and thus $n \ll H$.
+Further, $\pazocal{U}$ is a realistically rich space of controls, and thus $n \ll\pazocal{U}$, $H \ll \pazocal{U}$ and $\pazocal{T} \ll \pazocal{U}$.
+Finally, we assume that agents are goal-driven for the horizon of each episode, and thus they will cross paths with each other at most once.

 The number of possible Cartesian trajectories in this domain is $N_{c} = |\pazocal{T}|^n(|\pazocal{U}|^n)^H$.
 Enumerating these trajectories runs in time $O(2^{nH\log\pazocal{U}})$.
 For the same scene, the number of possible braids generally depends on the structure of the road network.
 However, we can bound the number of possible outcomes as $N_b \leq 3^{\binom{n}{2}}$, where the exponent is the binomial coefficient representing the number of all pairs of agents and the base represents the 3 types of possible interactions per pair that could be represented by a braid, i.e., ``over-crossing", ``under-crossing", or no crossing.
 This enumeration runs in time $O(2^{n^2})$.